Workers’ Comp

 Additionally, disability insurance also covers you if you may not be eligible for workers’ compensation, or it can be used to supplement workers’ compensation.

-In this case, you are not pursuing a lawsuit against your employer; you are requesting the benefits that are legally provided to you.
+In this case, you are not pursuing a lawsuit against your employer; you are requesting the legally provided benefits.
 Filing a claim for disability can be compared to filing an insurance claim.

 Many employers offer short- and long-term disability insurance as part of their employees’ benefits package.
 If your employer has these policies in place, you may be able to receive workers’ compensation benefits and short- or long-term disability benefits at the same time.